 PM = Permission of instructor required – these courses cannot be registered electronically.

 CR = # of credits

 CRSETYPE = Course type; how course counts towards curricular requirement(s)

-Fall term 2017 pre-registration opens April 10 and closes at 5 pm on April 21. e-Reg is available for fall term 2017 pre-registration unless permission is required to add a course or you are repeating a course.
+Fall term 2017 pre-registration closed on April 21.
+A one week add/drop period for fall term 2017 opens on May 8 and closes at 5 pm on May 12.
+Once closed, changes to fall term schedules are not possible until e-Reg opens on August 25 at 9 am. e-Reg is available for fall term 2017 pre-registration unless permission is required to add a course or you are repeating a course.
 Permission required and repeat courses must be registered using the appropriate form, available in the Registrar’s Office or online.
 DO NOT email add/drop or permission requests to the Registrar’s Office as they will not be processed.
-Priority registration groups appear below.
-Students are assigned a priority pre-registration group based on Anticipated Completion Date (ACD) or affiliation with a specific program.
-You may register on or after your assigned pre-registration date and time.
-Pre-registration dates and times are available in your WebAdvisor account.

 Non-Hartwick students: if you are affiliated with the institution (spouse, child, employee, etc) you must apply for admission through the Registrar’s Office to register for a course.
 Visit our forms site for the Special Student Application.
 If you have no affiliation with the college, you must apply through the Office of Admissions.

 If you have a hold on your account (viewable in WebAdvisor) you will be unable to register for courses until the hold is cleared.
 Note that all students must be cleared by their advisor prior to registering.
 Clearance by an advisor will end the ‘RGADV’ hold on your account.

 Courses that require instructor permission, senior thesis/projects, independent/directed studies, closed courses and internships cannot be registered electronically.
 Registration forms are found here:

 Please do not email add/dropor permission requests.
 Emailed requests will not be processed.